Evidence

 - Break mixed stacks when an empty column gives you enough room.

-- Use 1 suit to learn the rhythm, then move to 2 suits.
+- Use 1 suit to learn the rhythm, then move to 2 suits or 4 suits as your board reading improves.

 Priority 3